AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 If you are interested in adding a consolidated table to your data warehouse, contact [!DNL MBI] [support](../getting-started/support.md).

+>[!NOTE]
+>
-Likewise, because consolidated tables are not viewable in the Data Warehouse Manager, viewing and updating these tables can only be done by [!DNL MBI] support.
+>Because consolidated tables are not viewable in the `Data Warehouse Manager`, viewing and updating these tables can only be done by [!DNL MBI] support.